 When the cast was removed, I was placed back into an orthopedic boot.
 It was the same one that was prescribed after my injury.
-I was instructed how to use crutches so that I could be partially weight bearing.
+I was instructed on how to use crutches so that I could be partially weight-bearing.
 When the pain intensified, I had to return to my previous hop status for another week or so.

 Thereafter, I was able to gradually increase the weight I distributed on both of my feet.
 Over time, I put more and more weight on the surgical foot.
 At approximately five weeks, I graduated to an orthopedic shoe.
 This hard soles shoe was easier to navigate than the boot, but it was still a different height compared to my other shoe.
 This created a hobbling effect.
 My hip started to suffer from the unevenness of my gait.

 Within a few weeks, I was once again able to move on to the next step.
 I was so excited to put on my previously comfortable HOKA ONE ONE shoes.
 These were the only shoes that I was able to wear before the surgery.

 All of my HOKA ONE ONE shoes irritated the incision line on the top of my foot and increased the pain in the metatarsal region.
 I was frustrated.